AØKK08210U Health Economic Evaluations

 - Budget impact and cost-of-illness

 - Outcome and preference measurement

-- Trial-based economic evaluations and decision-analytic modeling
+- Trial-based economic evaluations and decision-analytic modelling

 - How to present results and how to handle uncertainty

 - Introduction to modelling methods in MS Excel

 - Prioritization in the Danish health care sector

 After completing the course the student is expected to be able to:

 - Explain the difference between welfarist and extra-welfarist approaches to health economic evaluations.